spShashankGit/Dev-Journal/whitepaper-summaries/Why Language Models Hallucinate/why-language-models-hallucinate-openai-research.md

 Where generative error rate = All the errors that are generate the languagve model IVV Misclassification rate = All the error made by the binanry classifier in determining Is-It-Valid(IVV)

+3. First, we propose making
+the confidence threshold explicit in the instructions, whereas the prior work has largely omitted mentioning the confidence targets or penalties in the instructions.
+(A notable exception is the work of Wu et al. (2025) who introduce “risk-informing” prompts with explicit penalties.)
+The ideal penalty might reflect likely real-world harms, but that is impractical as it is specific to the problem, the target application, and the user group.
+Without transparent specification within the instructions, it would be difficult to achieve consensus among language-model creators on the correct thresholds.

+4. Second, we suggest incorporating confidence targets into existing mainstream evaluations, such as the popular SWE-bench (Jimenez et al., 2024) which involves binary grading of software patches, while the majority of prior work has introduced implicit error penalties in bespoke hallucination evaluations.

 Reference: